NohaZamaan/MVP/README.md

 ---

 ### Data Preprocessing

-The dataset was very big , it contains 8921482 rows so,I decided to cut it in  10000 rows.<p>
+The dataset was very big , it contains 8921482 rows, so,I decided to cut it in 10000 rows.<p>
-the dataset divided into a training set (90%) and a testing set (10%).<p>
+There were 10 columns that had unavailable data or were null, so, I dropped them all.<p>
-There were 10 columns that have unavalible data or null so, I drop them all. <p>
+Identifier features are type float but actually their number refers to ID of device or other, so I used 'count_values' then categorical to 1 refer to 'most_frequency' ,2->'Second_frequency' 3->'third_frequency', 4->'forth_frequency' and the rest values-> 5.<p>
-Other features that had some missing values, presented to see the type of them. <p>
+Other features that had some missing values, presented to see the type of them.<p>
-All missing values were in numorical columns, then Visualized to see thier distribution <p>
+All missing values were in numorical columns, then Visualized to see their distribution.<p>
 ![distribution](https://github.com/NohaZamaan/Project_T5/blob/main/Images/Screen%20Shot%201443-04-10%20at%2010.29.05%20PM.png)
-Most columns have unnormal distribution so, using 'median' to fill the missing value is the best. <p>
+Most columns have an unnormal distribution, so, using 'median' to fill in the missing value is best.<p>
-Using 'get_dummy' function to convert all categorical columns <p>
+Using 'get_dummy' function to convert all categorical columns<p>
-Then apply heatmap to approve no missing value in the data and print the new shape of the data   <p>
+Then apply heatmap to approve no missing value in the data and print the new shape of the data<p>
 ![missing](https://github.com/NohaZamaan/Project_T5/blob/main/Images/Screen%20Shot%201443-04-10%20at%2010.29.48%20PM.png) <p>

 ---